SnakiestCarrot/image-to-ascii/README.md

 java ImageToAscii help
 ```

-This will create ascii representation of the provided example image in "me.txt"
+This will create ascii representation of the provided example image "me.png" and output it in "me.txt":
 ```
 java ImageToAscii me.png
 ```